bencarneiro/ntsb/README.md

 ![Screenshot from 2023-09-22 07-29-06](https://github.com/bencarneiro/ntsb/assets/63479105/52ab1a18-5d50-48c0-a416-cf2d4b148f4f)

-Is now represented by a much more modern and descriptive [Schema](https://roadway.report/schema).
+The data is now represented by a much more modern and descriptive [schema](https://roadway.report/schema).

 In the file `data_dictionary.py`, you can find a complete mapping of the government table/variable names to the more descriptive variable names used on roadway.report